eilishnewmark/news_classifier/README.md

 # News Classifier
-by Eilish and David <3

 ### Plan
 - Module to extract a database (article text, section/tags) from The Guardian API
 - Module to train a FFNN classifier (Keras/Pytorch)
-- Output data to visualise in Tableau (can compare the model accuracies using database gold truth)
+- Output data to visualise in Tableau

 ### Design choices made
 - If keeping stop tokens: only kept defined list of punctuation, deleted others